 Oak Hammock Pottery

-Alan likes to make pots for people to use.
-When you come to his large studio next to Oak Hammock Marsh you will see pots being made the same way it has been done for thousands of years.
-He uses an old foot powered potters wheel and fires the pots in an ancient style wood burning kiln.
+Alan makes pots for people to use.
+“It’s about sustainabilty and making beautiful things that can replace plastic and perhaps make your day a little better.”
+Come to his large studio next to Oak Hammock Marsh and experience pots being made the same way it has been done for thousands of years.
+Alan uses an old foot-powered potters wheel and fires the pots in an ancient-style wood-burning kiln.

-A new kiln has been built this year so Alan is excited about all the wonderful possibilities it has in store.
-It has taken three months and three thousand special fire bricks to build.
-“It’s big and has been quite an undertaking but well worth the effort”.
+A new kiln was built last year so Alan is excited about all the wonderful possibilities it has in store.
+It took three months and 3,000 fire bricks to build.
+“It’s big and has been quite an undertaking but well worth the effort."

-There is something for everyone from large to small pots.
+There is something for everyone from very large to small pots.

 771 Earl Grey Road, St. Andrews